 While we sleep, we periodically experience rapid eye movements called REM (Rapid Eye Movement), which helps the brain process the day’s events and relate them to previous experiences.
-There is a scientific reason for the phrase “wiser in the morning” – the body not only recovers physically, but also emotionally during the night.
+There is a scientific reason for the phrase “tomorrow is a new day” – the body not only recovers physically, but also emotionally during the night.
 REM eye movements are nature’s natural way of coping with anxiety and stress.

 In EMDR therapy, we deliberately use a built-in natural mechanism to “refine” experiences that the brain has partially processed – enough for physical survival, but not enough for psychological comfort and well-being.